Theology — References

 Kyrios (κύριος)

 Greek for “Lord” or “Master.”
-In the Septuagint (LXX), the Jewish translators used Kyrios to translate both the relational title Adonai and the sacred, unpronounceable name Yahweh.
-This translational choice created a crucial theological bridge for the early church: when the New Testament authors declare Jesus as Kyrios (e.g., Philippians 2:11), they are not merely calling Him a respected human teacher; they are deliberately applying the Greek equivalent of the divine name of Israel’s God to the crucified and risen Son.
+In the Septuagint (LXX), Kyrios regularly renders both the relational title Adonai and the divine name represented by YHWH.
+This translation pattern created a crucial theological bridge for the early church: when the New Testament authors declare Jesus as Kyrios in divine-name contexts such as Philippians 2:9–11, they are not merely calling Him a respected human teacher; they are applying to the crucified and risen Son the Greek title used for Israel’s God.

 From monos (only) and genos (kind, class).
 Describes one who is unique within a category, the one-of-a-kind son.
 In Johannine usage the term carries relational and theological weight: the Son stands in a unique filial relationship to the Father that no other shares.
 Used of the Son in John 1:14, 18; 3:16, 18; 1 John 4:9.
 Distinguishes the Son’s relationship to the Father from the adoptive sonship of believers.